 No, contributions to a 403b plan are not subject to Social Security taxes.
 However, any money withdrawn from the plan at Retirement is taxable as ordinary income.

 How are contributions to a tax-sheltered annuity treated about taxation?

-	Contributions to a Tax-Sheltered Annuity (TSA) are made pre-taxed and taxed when withdrawn in retirement.
+Contributions to a Tax-Sheltered Annuity (TSA) are pre-taxed and taxed when withdrawn in Retirement.
 This means that contributions are not taxed currently, and the growth on the contributions is tax-deferred until withdrawal.
 However, when the funds are withdrawn, they are taxed as ordinary income at the taxpayer’s current tax rate.